HMUniversity/CS101/docs/start-with-creating-a-blog/create-a-blog.md

 1. Easy to new / edit / delete each article
 2. Easy to deploy and migrate, and not easy to be hacked
-3. Could be edit everywhere with every device
+3. Could be edited everywhere with every device

 Okay, let's start!

 ## Sign up a [GitHub](https://github.com) account

-If you haven't learn how to use GitHub or even haven't sign it up, please read [GitHub](../../tools-you-need-to-learn/github/).
+If you haven't learned how to use GitHub or even haven't signed it up, please read [GitHub](../../tools-you-need-to-learn/github/).

 ## Use the template